Fact Sheet 925

 The U.S. President's Emergency Plan for AIDS Relief (PEPFAR)

-In 2003, the U.S. congress passed a bill to provide money to foreign governments to fight HIV/AIDS, tuberculosis and malaria.
-This plan is the President's Emergency Plan for AIDS Relief (PEPFAR.)
-It is the largest commitment by any nation to combat a single disease in history.
-The total funds under PEPFAR total over $50 billion.
-PEPFAR funds are helping more than 30 countries in Africa, Asia, the Caribbean, and Eastern Europe.
-More information on participating countries can be found at http://www.pepfar.gov/countries/index.htm.
+The President's Emergency Plan for AIDS Relief (PEPFAR) is America’s commitment to fighting the global HIV/AIDS, tuberculosis and malaria epidemics, and 2013 marks it’s ten-year anniversary.
+PEPFAR is the largest commitment by any nation to combat a single disease in history.
+The funds under PEPFAR total approximately $46 billion.
+PEPFAR will now focus on transitioning from an emergency response to promoting sustainable country programs.
+PEPFAR funds have helped people in more than 30 countries in Africa, Asia, the Caribbean, and Eastern Europe.
+More information on participating countries can be found at www.pepfar.gov/countries/index.htm.

 The program goals through 2013 include TREATMENT, PREVENTION and CARE.
 In addition, PEPFAR is building health systems to continue their work under PEPFAR and be accountable for results.